-But fear not… in today’s post I’ve invited my friend and speech language pathologist Catherine Callahan MS, CCC-SLP, CLC from Chikids Feeding to give us her tips and tricks to help troubleshoot all these feeding issues.
-Below are the most common issues and questions that come up and she’s given amazing and detailed answers to help you out.
+But fear not… in today’s post I’ve invited my friend and Speech Language Pathologist, Catherine Callahan MS, CCC-SLP, CLC from Chikids Feeding, to give us her tips and tricks to help troubleshoot all these feeding issues.
+Below are the most common issues and questions that come up from mealtimes with babies and toddlers, and she’s given amazing and detailed answers to help you out.

 Let’s dive right in with her answers!